MIoTLab/Acclaim/trace/README.md

 These files are used to generate the Figure 12.

 There are three traces: lanchC.txt is collected when launching Chrome, launchY.txt is launching YouTube, and using ACFYT is collected when using five apps.
+Traces are compressed into `traces.tar.gz` for reducing the repository size.

 Python scripts are provided to process the traces to show the predicted results.